devdeliw/website/content/posts/memory.md

 {{% /steps %}}

-I am reiterating these concepts to emphasize how much time is lost from a single L1 cache miss.
+The key takeaway is the huge latency difference between L1/L2 hits and misses.
 It can stall the processor for tens to hundreds of cycles, depending on how deep the request travels down the hierarchy.
 Mastering this gap -- between a few cycles for a hit and hundreds for a miss -- is the ***essence of high-performance BLAS***.
 It's what makes cache efficiency so critical for CPU performance and writing